govau/frontdoor/ui/src/content/buyer/products-and-services/data-centres.md

 We established the Data Centre Facilities Supplies Panel for government buyers looking to buy data centre space and services.

-The Standing Offer Notice (SON) for the Data Centre Facilities Supplies Panel is <a href="https://www.tenders.gov.au/Son/Show/fe5fa4fb-f204-8d9e-0cf8-73240c00b6fc" target="_blank" rel="external noreferrer">SON 2402841</a>.
+The Standing Offer Notice (SON) for the Data Centre Facilities Supplies Panel is <a href="https://www.tenders.gov.au/Son/Show/fe5fa4fb-f204-8d9e-0cf8-73240c00b6fc" target="_blank" rel="external noreferrer">SON2402841</a>.

-Read the <a href="#" target="_blank" rel="external noreferrer">[TODO]Data Centre Facilities Supplies Panel Head Agreement and Module 1</a>.

 ## <span name="what-can-you-buy">What can you buy from the Data Centre Facilities Supplies Panel?</span>

-You can buy data centres space and services
+You can buy data centres space and services.

 Under the ‘Supplier’ section, you can view the current <a href="https://www.tenders.gov.au/Son/Show/fe5fa4fb-f204-8d9e-0cf8-73240c00b6fc" target="_blank" rel="external noreferrer">list of approved sellers</a> on this panel.